arvinsalehi/arvinsalehi/README.md

 [Email](mailto:arvinsalehi99@gmail.com) | [LinkedIn](https://www.linkedin.com/in/arvin-salehi-55768120a/)

 ---
 ### You most likely got an AI created resume (Credits to this [guy](https://github.com/AIHawk-app/Auto_Jobs_Applier)).
 If so, you can find the true data below written by human this time.
 If not, your job position really cought my eye since I don't see most the job posts anymore for mental health reasons.)
-But, You also can find more info below.
+So kindly pay more attention the resume below since I did to your job ad:)

 ## About Me
 // I hate commenting.
-And Github is the only place that communism works.
 - goal_a -> Be Good enought to contribute to the cool open source projects like [this](https://github.com/torvalds/linux), [this](https://github.com/riscv), and some others (long way to go).
 - goal_aa -> Do MMA
 - dream -> To have been in my 20's in the late 80s and 90s.